-The Challenges of Law Firm Risk Management
+The Challenge of Risk Management in Law Firms

 One of the stark new realities facing law firm leaders and managers across the country is a dramatic increase in the risk of significant liabilities that can affect their firms.

 The recent actions filed against lawyers in connection with the Enron and other corporate scandals are a clear reminder of the potential vulnerability of law firms to the actions or mistakes of individual partners.
 And the rapid collapse of Arthur Andersen is disturbing proof of the inherent fragility of all professional service firms.